Frizzyverse/Checklist/README.md

 # Checklist
-i wanted a checklist program to stop having to make notepad documents! so here is my project! feel free to help improve it!
+This is a simple checklist program.

+It is still very early development.